KantDec 13, 2005

 Immanuel Kant introduced the human mind as an active originator of experience rather than just a passive recipient of perception.
 How has his philosophy influenced the world after him?
-John and

 The phrase "I think, therefore I am" or "Cogito ergo sum" might make Descartes the most-quoted philosopher of the last 400 years.
 The Frenchman's theory—if I am thinking, I must also be existing—is foundational to modern philosophy.
 For Descartes, the Cogito formed the foundation of all other knowledge: in the depths of Meditations, as he doubts everything, the Cogito is the one truth of which Descartes is sure.